 - Facebook Likes

 So, it seems, it is more important to have your content shared through Facebook then simply having your content “liked.”
 And Twitter, as Rand points out, “May Be Less Powerful than I Thought.”
 Well, Twitter receives less traffic then MySpace, and I think we can all agree that MySpace is dead.
 So does that mean Twitter is dead?
-If you believe SEOmoz’s correlation between search engine rankings and social media, then the answer is yes.
+If you believe SEOmoz’s correlation between search engine rankings and social media, then the answer is yes, while also the use of SEO services that offer seo reseller packages are a great option for business owners to promote their services.

 We now know that there is a correlation between social metrics and search rankings, but we still don’t know if social metrics are affecting rankings.
 It’s all speculation for now.
 Any one have an opinion?